Turbulence in cascading: Origin of the variance and skewness of density function: PDF skewness and fraction strategies

-Here, we consider two buckets of equal unit volume, each containing a unit mass (upper panel of Fig.~\ref{fig:exchange}).
-In a single mass exchange process, the buckets randomly exchange a mass \( \delta m \), where \( \delta m \) follows a uniform distribution between \(-1\) and \(1\).
-This is why we refer to it as the mass-fraction strategy.
-It can be shown that the distribution of the mass within one bucket (or the density) follows \( f_{\tau=1} \).
+Here, we consider two subcells of equal unit volume, each initially containing a unit mass (upper panel of Fig.~\ref{fig:exchange}).
+During each trial mass-fraction process, the two subcells randomly exchange a mass increment \( \delta m \), where \( \delta m \) follows a uniform distribution between \(-1\) and \(1\).
+We assume that each individual cascade step consists of \(N\) independent virtual repetitions of this mass exchange process (see the discussion regarding $N$ in Sect.~\ref{sec_tau_M_empirical}).
+The specific mass exchange that minimizes the mass difference between the subcells (i.e., the realization yielding the smallest \(|\delta m|\)) is the one actually executed during that step\footnote{Mathematically, this strategy is analogous to an intermittent process that stochastically partitions the mass into $N+1$ cells, decoupling a single cell from the downstream cascade \citep[see, e.g.,][]{2013MNRAS.430.1880H}.}.

-Now, we consider that in each step, there are vritually \(N\) independent repetitions of such mass exchange processes.
-Based on the principle of least action, the mass exchange process that minimizes the mass difference (i.e., the one with the smallest \(|\delta m|\)) is the one actually executed in that step.
-Note that the total mass is conserved.
-As a result, one of the two buckets will have a density smaller than 1, while the other will have a density greater than 1.
-For the bucket with the lower density, the probability that its density is less than \(\rho\) (where \(\rho < 1\)) is given by
+The dichotomous partition described above leads to an accumulated density distribution (CDF) for the subcell with the lower density ($\rho < 1$), given by: